 The scope and process for an organization seeking to implement the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF) can be daunting for even the most experienced CISO to handle.
 Despite the complexity of implementing the NIST CSF, its ability to unify cybersecurity efforts and bridge the gap between technical and business leaders makes it the gold standard for developing a risk management plan.
 While organizing a cyber risk management plan can be approached in a multitude of ways, customized specifically to the needs of your organization, the CSF is a perfect north star to guide these efforts.
-By understanding how the NIST CSF Framework Core works and by identifying key components within your plan, you can develop and track your company’s risk management plan with ease.
+An organizational risk management plan example like the NIST CSF Framework Core identifies key components and risk categories within your plan.
+You can develop and track your company’s project planning with this risk management plan template with ease.

 In the context of developing a cyber security risk management plan, Identify is the first waypoint to identifying what you are protecting.
 NIST defines the Identify function of the CSF as the need to "develop the organizational understanding to manage cybersecurity risk to systems, assets, data, and capabilities".
 The focus of the Identify function of the core is on the business and how it relates to cybersecurity risk, especially taking into account the resources at hand.
 Collecting an inventory of assets across a wide range of factors can inform the development of your organization’s risk management plan.

-This outcome is defined by cataloging physical devices, software applications, resources, and personnel that enable the enterprise to achieve its business objectives and ensure that they are managed consistent with their relative importance to the organizational objectives.
+This outcome is defined by cataloging physical devices, software applications, resources, and personnel that enable the enterprise to achieve its business objectives and ensure that they are managed consistently with their relative importance to the organizational objectives.

 Business Environment is the organization’s mission, objectives, stakeholders, and activities are understood and prioritized; this information is used to inform cybersecurity roles, responsibilities, and risk management decisions.